When I last posted, I had flattened the back plate, using a plane, but the shape was still oversized.

 While all this was happening, I was also getting going on the scroll, pegbox, and neck, but I will save that story for another post.

 When I last posted, I had completed the carving of both plates and the garland, but had not begun assembling the corpus.

 The next step was to install the bass bar.
-The bass bar is the only fixed, interior brace in the violins, violas or cellos.
-Flatback basses have some other bracing, but they are a different “branch of the family,” so to speak.
-But all members of the violin family have a bass bar– a spruce brace, which runs “north-south” at a slight angle, nearly parallel to the centerline of the front plate of the instrument, and just inboard of the bass-side f-hole, so that it supports the bass-side foot of the bridge.
+The bass bar is the only fixed, interior brace in violins, violas or cellos.
+Flatback basses do have some other bracing, but they are a different “branch of the family,” so to speak.
+All members of the violin family have a bass bar– a spruce brace, which runs “north-south” at a slight angle, nearly parallel to the centerline of the front plate of the instrument, and just inboard of the bass-side f-hole, so that it supports the bass-side foot of the bridge.
 In a five-string instrument, this becomes an even more critical part as the instrument has a broader range and has to have good support on the bass side, as well as the ability to sing in the higher registers.

 I first carve the bass bar bottom to exactly fit the inside curve of the front plate, along the correct location, and at the correct angle, then glue and clamp it in place, using hot hide glue and special clamps, padded with cork, so as not to damage the soft spruce of the front plate.

 Now the plates are ready to be installed.
 Before doing so, I used a small finger plane and half-round files to shape the edge all the way around on the inner face of each plate, hoping to avoid having to shape it after installation.
 (I am aware that sometimes adjustments have to be made, so I may have to do some tight-clearance work later on, in spite of this precaution.
 That’s OK.)